RAVPower Prime 10000 Type-C - Come for the price, stay for the pouch

 - Within FAA limits for lithium batteries and flights

 - Can’t be recharged by Nintendo Switch AC Adapter

 - Doesn’t included a USB-C to USB-C cable

-Disclosure: As an Amazon Associate I earn from qualifying purchases.
-RAVPower provided the product in this review.
+Disclosure: As an Amazon affiliate I earn from qualifying purchases.
+I purchased the product in this review.

 - Ports: USB-C x1, USB-A x1, micro-USB x1

 - 12W USB (5V/2.4A)

 - Size: 5.8 x 2.8 x 0.6 inches | 147 x 71 x 15 mm